 Columbia battled to the final seconds in an attempt to complete the comeback but ultimately came up short.
 Overall, the Lions outrebounded the Big Green, grabbing 37 boards to Dartmouth's 34.
 Each team grabbed nine steals on the night.

 NEW TWITTER HANDLE

-Columbia fans can now follow the women's basketball team's new twitter account, @CULionsWBB.
-In addition, be sure to follow Columbia Athletics, @GoColumbiaLions, and use #RoarLionRoar
+Columbia fans can now follow the women's basketball team's new Twitter account, @CULionsWBB.
+In addition, be sure to follow the main Columbia Athletics Twitter handle, @GoColumbiaLions, and use the hashtag #RoarLionRoar

 STEALER SIMMONS & THE LIONS

 Brittany Simmons grabbed a career-high eight steals against Cornell on Jan.
-19, and currently ranks third in the Ivy League with 2.5 steals per game.
-As a team, the Lions lead the conference, averaging 10.3 steals this season.
+19, and currently ranks second in the Ivy League with 2.4 steals per game.
+As a team, the Lions also stand in second place in the conference, averaging 9.7 steals.